 What was the inspiration behind your latest collection?

 I am always inspired by emotional tones, moods and themes.
 I channel all my emotion into a collection and then design around that feeling.
 Elegant Harm was about exploring how we strive to hide ourselves, our inner struggle and demons, and how parts of that seep out in subtle ways.
 There is a dark edgy undercurrent but also a feminine quality to the collection.
-The long lines, sleeves, cut outs, colours are all to do with that dark femininity and hiding from the world while still, underneath it all, wanting to connect.
+The long lines, sleeves, cut outs, colors are all to do with that dark femininity and hiding from the world while still, underneath it all, wanting to connect.

 Do you ever struggle to stay inspired?